Expertium/expertium.github.io/README.md

 8. [Let's get learning steps wrong!](/Learning_Steps.md) It's much easier than you think.
 9. [Should you lower your maximum interval?](/Max_Interval.md)
 10. [Mass adoption and the perfect UI](/Perfect_UI.md).
 Can FSRS be easy to use?
 Yes.
 But first, we'll need to change ~~some~~ a lot of things.
+11. [At what age do great scientists make great discoveries?](/ScientistsAge.md).
+Is there a "magical" age that is perfect for making groundbreaking discoveries and inventions?
+Let's investigate it!

 A list of all implementations of FSRS in different programming languages, as well as apps that use FSRS (it's not just Anki!): [https://github.com/open-spaced-repetition/awesome-fsrs.](https://github.com/open-spaced-repetition/awesome-fsrs)